ovarro-ts/connect-four-tech-test/README.md

 As much as possible, please keep it simple.
 If you need any more information, please don't hesitate to ask.
 We would rather you ask obvious questions and get it right rather than not ask and get it wrong.
 (Asking good questions is seen as a positive!)

 ## Review Criteria

-All tech test submissions (for any of our tech tests) are anonymized and reviewed using a standard template.

 At a high level, we will be looking for:
 * Readability: clear naming conventions, clear documentation where necessary